OpenDataLiteracy/WA-State-Library-2018/EnvironmentalScan/DEMS1InterviewNotes_20180705.md

 *Updated 12 July 2018, listening to recording.*

 ## How the Library learned about Data Equity for Main Street
-- DEMS1 heard about Data Equity at WLA, where Will Saunders and others presented the project.
+- DEMS1 heard about Data Equity at a WLA meeting, where Will Saunders and others presented the project.

 ## Why the Library chose to participate in Data Equity
 ### Organizational goals
+- DEMS1 is the library director and made the decision to participate.
-- The library had already set a goal to be involved in a project with a research element.
+- The library had already set a goal in strategic planning to be involved in a project with a research or experimental elements.
 Data Equity was such a project.
 - To lead.
-DEMS1 wanted to explore how data fit into the library's future service to its community.
+DEMS1 wanted to explore how data fit as a "collection element" in the library's future service to its community.
 (DEMS1 also explored virtual reality for the same reason -- was skeptical at first but found that VR may expand access to experiential learning.)
+    - DEMS1 thinks there is not a strong value case for data, as it currently stands. >>There may be a future benefit [of data], and so oftentimes you get on board before things work.>> DEMS1 wants to say there's potential.
+DEMS1 believes that the best materials are summary materials -- that summarizes a lot of different sources together.
+Data is >>fragmented and takes a lot of human-processing time>>, so it's a >>speciality or boutique collection element>>.
+Very few people know how to handle it correctly, and very few have a need-based reason to use it in daily practice.
+DEMS1 think the >>only way to make data manageable is through a tool ...that allows you to do that tertiary look first, and then you can dive into the specifics and interpret more.
+Without that, the raw data is meaningless -- it's a MARC record to someone who doesn't understand MARC.>>
 ### Facilities
 - The library had space, equipment and communication channels normally needed to launch classes.
 ### Staff comfort with technology
 - DEMS1 led on the project, i.e., attended Train-the-Trainer and then led instruction for the four classes.
-DEMS1 has a background in data -- took the National Library of Medicine data series [*HSRIC?
-Check recording*] and achieved blackbelt level in the Six Sigma process improvement system.
+DEMS1 has a background in data -- took the National Library of Medicine data series (involved a five-day retreat) and, as a consultant previously, achieved blackbelt level in the Six Sigma process improvement system.

 ## How much of the Data Equity program did the library complete?
 - DEMS1 attended Train-the-Trainer and taught all four classes, the first two in the central library branch and the last two in another branch with a computer lab that better accommodated hands-on, interactive learning.